Frequently asked questions about cosmetic surgery board certification

 No, the CAQ expired with the 2016 Annual Examination.

 I am interested in applying for a cosmetic surgery fellowship.
 Can you send me information?

 Thank you for your interest in the American Board of Cosmetic Surgery.
-For information regarding Cosmetic Surgery Fellowship Training Programs, please contact the American Academy of Cosmetic Surgery (AACS) at email@example.com or visit their website for a current listing and description of the fellowship programs offered.
+For information regarding Cosmetic Surgery Fellowship Training Programs, please contact the American Academy of Cosmetic Surgery (AACS) at email@example.com new email or visit their website for a current listing and description of the fellowship programs offered.